somdipdey/The-Even-Fibonacci-Sum-Calculator-In-CSharp/README.md

 ## Solution Structure

 The solution lives in the The_Even_Fibonacci_Sum_Calculator folder of this project.
-Compile and excute.
+Just compile and excute.
 Enjoy!